yurikoex/knaves-out/docs/rules/README.md

 ### Basic Rules of a Turn

 1. Shuffle discard with deck if desired.
-2. Draw up to 10 cards in hands.
+2. Draw up to 10 cards in hand.
 3. Take any of the following 4 steps in any order.
    - Play any cards from hand face up on towers.
    - Take 1 allowed action